Particular/docs.particular.net/samples/logging/datadog/sample.md

 This sample reports the following metrics to Datadog:

 * Fetched messages per second
 * Failed messages per second
 * Successful messages per second
 * Critical time in seconds
 * Processing time seconds
 * Retries

 For a detailed explanation of these metrics refer to the [metrics captured section in the metrics documentation](/monitoring/metrics/definitions.md) section.

 ## Prerequisites

-To run this sample, [create a Datadog account](https://app.datadoghq.com/signup), then download and run the Datadog agent.
+To run this sample, [create a Datadog account](https://app.datadoghq.com/signup), then download and install the Datadog agent.
 See the [Introduction to Datadog](https://docs.datadoghq.com/getting_started/) guide for information on how to get started with Datadog metrics.

 ## Code overview